Is Jesus the only way?

 What the claim is not

-It is not a claim that Christians are better.
-The Bible's repeated point is that Christians are not better, just forgiven.
-The same gospel that says "no one comes to the Father except through me" also says "all have sinned and fall short of the glory of God" (Romans 3:23).
+It is not a claim that Christians are better than anyone else.
+The Christian texts make this point repeatedly.
+Paul writes: "all have sinned and fall short of the glory of God."
 The exclusivity is not about who deserves the door; it is about where the door is.
 Nobody walks through it on merit.

 It is not a claim that everyone else is stupid or evil.
-Christianity has always assumed that people in other traditions are, by and large, sincere people pursuing truth as they understand it.
-Romans 1:18–20 suggests that the longing toward something more — present across cultures — is itself part of what God has placed in people.
+Christianity has always assumed that people inside any religious tradition (or none) are, by and large, sincere people pursuing truth as they understand it.
+The longing toward something more — present across human cultures — is itself, on the Christian view, part of what God placed in people.
 The Christian claim is about where that longing ultimately resolves, not about whether the people doing the longing are doing it well.

-It is not a claim about who specifically is or is not saved.
-The Bible draws a sharp line about the way (Jesus); it draws a much softer line about the particular fate of people in specific situations who did not have the chance to hear about him.
-Several New Testament passages and centuries of theological thought have left room for God to do what is right with people the gospel never reached.
-The exclusivity is about the means, not a final pronouncement on every soul.
+It is not a final pronouncement on every soul.
+The Bible draws a sharp line about the way (Jesus); it draws a much softer line about the particular fate of people who did not have the chance to hear about him.
+Several passages in the New Testament, and centuries of Christian theological thought, have left room for God to do what is right with people the message never reached.
+The exclusivity is about the means, not a final verdict on every individual.

 It is not a license to coerce.
 Forced conversion, manipulation, fear-based tactics — these are flatly contrary to the way Jesus himself did it.
 In every encounter recorded in the gospels, Jesus invites and asks; he never compels.
 Anything else is not faithfulness to Christianity; it is a betrayal of it.